NicolaSansom/CSS-Grid/17 - CSS Grid Alignment + Centering/readme.md

 ## Self

 The self properties are applied onto the items themselves.
-There are some instances where one items will need a different positioning then the others.
-The same properties are aviable for self as items.
+These are some useful in instances where one item needs to have a different positioning then the others.
+The same properties are available as items.